justfloer/TaskTracker/README.md

 # Task CLI Application

-This is a simple command-line interface (CLI) application for task management.
+This is a simple command-line interface (CLI) application for task management inspired by https://roadmap.sh/projects/task-tracker.
 It allows you to add, update, delete, mark, and list tasks directly from the terminal.
 All tasks are stored in a `.json` file, so you can resume working with the app even after closing and restarting the session.

 ## Features